Pr3ach/ioq3-urt4x/README.md

 * weapon names: knife, beretta, de, spas12, mp5, ump45, gl, lr300, g36, psg1, he, smoke, sr8, ak103, bomb, negev, m4, g18, colt, mac11

 ## Support
 For anything else, see 'README' at the repo root.
-You can also report any bug or suggestions at Pr3acher777h@gmail.com.
+You can also report any bug or suggestions by simply opening an issue here.